Virtual cycles of gauged Witten equation: Introduction

-Here a perturbation is strongly regular if for each broad puncture $z_j \in \Sigma$, a perturbed function $\wt{W}_j: \wt{X} \to {\mb C}$ is Morse and all its critical values have distinct imaginary parts.
-These type of perturbations form a subset of the space $V$ which is a complement of a real analytic hypersurface ${\it Wall} \subset V$.
-In order to define a correlation function which is independent of the choice of perturbation, one needs to study the wall-crossing phenomenon when varying strongly regular perturbations.
-The most crucial result regarding the wall-crossing is Theorem \ref{thm46}.
-This implies the following well-definedness of the correlation function (the same as Theorem \ref{thm41}).
+Here a perturbation is strongly regular if for each broad puncture ${\rm z}_i \in \Sigma$, a perturbed function $\tilde{W}_i$ is a holomorphic Morse function and all its critical values have distinct imaginary parts.
+These type of perturbations form a subset of the space ${\bf V}_i$ which is a complement of a real analytic hypersurface ${\bf V}_i^{\rm wall}\subset {\bf V}_i$.
+Theorem \ref{thm11} relies crucially on the results about compactness and Fredholm property proved in \cite{Tian_Xu}.